michael-upton97/cscompubdraft/mySite/wp-content/plugins/megamenu/readme.txt

 * New feature: Add text decoration option to fonts in theme editor
 * New feature: Allow jQuery selector to be used as the basis of the mega menu width
 * New feature: Add menu items align option to theme editor
-* New feature: Add hightlight selected menu item option to theme editor
+* New feature: Add highlight selected menu item option to theme editor
 * New feature: Add flyout border radius option to theme editor
 * New feature: Add menu item divider option to theme editor
 * New feature: Add second click behaviour option to general settings